airhdl/spi-to-axi-bridge/README.md

 ## Using the Core

-The SPI to AXI4-lite bridge comes a single, self-contained VHDL file.
+The SPI to AXI4-lite bridge comes as single, self-contained file.
+It is available in both VHDL and SystemVerilog versions:

+* VHDL version: `/src/spi2axi.vhd`
+* SystemVerilog version: `/src/spi2axi.sv`

 ### SPI Modes